youwen5/web/routes/writing/+parallelizing-this-website-for-free.typ

 )

 There are around 20-30 pages on this website now and builds have been getting somewhat slow (in the realm of ~4 seconds total).
-Since I haven’t implemented any sort of hot reload, I need to rebuild the whole site to view any changes, and it’s actually a bit cumbersome to do development now.
+Since I haven't implemented any sort of hot reload, I need to rebuild the whole site to view any changes, and it's actually a bit cumbersome to do development now.
 Using `rayon`, a data parallelism library, I parallelized the entire query and build step and achieved a #(sym.times)6 speedup for basically zero effort.